When Peter Criss Left Kiss for the Last Time

 When Criss left the first time, back in 1980, it was as an equal partner.
-But by the time he returned for a long-hoped for reunion in 1996, it wasn’t as a full member, but as a paid sideman.
+But by the time he returned for a long-hoped for reunion in 1996, it wasn't as a full member, but as a paid sideman.
 That ultimately created a rift that he never overcame.
-Criss quit in 2001, returned and then quit again for good in 2004.
+Criss quit in 2001, returned and then quit again for good in early 2004.
+His last show had been on Dec.
+20, 2003.

 “To have put something together, through blood, sweat and tears, and then one day to be told: ‘If you don’t do what I want, there’s the the door,’ it really blows your mind,” Criss said, in a 2012 interview.
 “You started this thing like GM, and you were a CEO, and now you’re washing floors.
 It’s that kind of feeling.
 It was tough, being how I am, and doing things my own way.
 Now, I was sort of having to walk the line.
 It got really uncomfortable.
 It wasn’t fun anymore.”